toshi-physics/mnp-club.github.io/_posts/blog/2016-05-07-generalised-complex-numbers.md

 $$(ct)^2 – x^2 = (ct')^2 – x'^2$$

-It is also interesting to note that if p=0, (the case of dual numbers), then w = (1,v) is a unit complex number and multiplication by it gives us the Galilean transformation.
+It is also interesting to note that if p=0, (the case of dual numbers), then $w = (1,v)$ is a unit complex number and multiplication by it gives us the Galilean transformation.

 $$(t,x)\cdot (1,v) = (t, x+vt )$$